MetaCell/nwb-explorer/README.md

 When the application is started, no file will be loaded.

 1. Use the interface to load the file from a public url or just load a sample
-1. Specify the parameter nwbfile in your browser:  `http://localhost:8000/geppetto?nwbfile=https://github.com/OpenSourceBrain/NWBShowcase/raw/master/NWB/time_series_data.nwb`
+1. Specify the parameter nwbfile in your browser.
+Example: `http://localhost:8000/geppetto?nwbfile=https://github.com/OpenSourceBrain/NWBShowcase/raw/master/NWB/time_series_data.nwb`

+After the file is loaded, a Jupyter notebook will be available.
+From the notebook the current loaded file can be accessed through the variable `nwbfile`.
+For further information about the Python API, see the [PyNWB docs](https://pynwb.readthedocs.io/en/stable/)

 ## How to develop
-The application is built as a Jupyter notebook extension by means of the jupyter-geppetto extension (https://github.com/openworm/org.geppetto.frontend.jupyter).
+The application is built as a Jupyter notebook extension by means of the [jupyter-geppetto extension](https://github.com/openworm/org.geppetto.frontend.jupyter).
 The Jupyter notebook web application is hence used as a backend, the application pages, the web resources and apis are served by Tornado handlers.

 ### Python code